cguyeux/TB-tools/README.md

 --------------------------

 - TB-annotator: Collect and annotate Mycobacterium tuberculosis WGS data.
-- CRISPRbuilder-TB: de novo reconstruction of the CRISPR locus of tuberculosis.
+- CRISPRbuilder-TB: de novo reconstruction of the CRISPR locus of tuberculosis (coming soon).

 ## Purpose of the package